tldr-pages/tldr/pages/linux/fuser.md

 `fuser {{path_to_dir}}`

-- Killing and signalling processes:
+- Kill and signal processes:

 `fuser -k {{path_to_dir}}`